Farley Santos

-Farley Santos is an American politician.
+Farley Santos (born 1989) is an American politician.
 He is a Democratic member of the Connecticut House of Representatives serving in the 109th district since 2022.
 In December, 2023 Santos was appointed, in addition to his elected office, by Roberto L. Alves, Mayor of Danbury, Connecticut, as Community Relations and Constituent Services Advisor.
-In June of 2024, he was elevated to a different role in Mayor Alves' office.
+In June 2024, he was elevated to a different role in Mayor Alves' office.
 He currently serves as Economic and Community Development Advisor.